TheRealHazzard/Twitter-Sentiment-Analysis/README.md

 ## Developed By:
 Robin Thomas J
-Web Mining Digital Assigment Project
+as a Web Mining Digital Assigment Project